anistark/viper/docs/viper-by-example.rst

 .. literalinclude:: ../examples/safe_remote_purchase/safe_remote_purchase.v.py
   :language: python
-  :lines: 25-28
+  :lines: 33-38

-The ``abort()`` method is a method only callable by the seller and while the contract is still ``unlocked`` - meaning it is callable only prior to any buyer making a purchase.
+The ``abort()`` method is a method only callable by the seller and while the contract is still ``unlocked``—meaning it is callable only prior to any buyer making a purchase.
 As we will see in the ``purchase()`` method that when a buyer calls the ``purchase()`` method and sends a valid amount to the contract, the contract will be locked and the seller will no longer be able to call